DawidFranczak/Smart-home-main-server/README.md

 You can also open the gate in the fence via an RFID card and make hourly temperature measurements.

-The microcontroller software located in this repo is intended for the ESP8266.

 On the website, you can create an account.

 If you create an account with 'tester' in the name, e.g. 'usertester' or 'testeruser', three devices from each category will be added to your account.